-Other than the saddle being the small little piece of hardwood at the bottom of the violin that the tailgut sits on to prevent the table (top) of the instrument from getting damaged, it has a sonic function as well.
+Other than the saddle being the small little piece of hardwood at the bottom of the violin that the tail gut sits on to prevent the table (top) of the instrument from getting damaged, it has an adjustable sonic function as well.

 Note.
-A well snug and tightly fitting nut is not wise and can be seen on many instruments where cracks develop on either side of it.
-These cracks can travel all the way up the instrument which can cause a sound post crack, if on the treble side, or a crack close to the bass bar on the bass side.
-Both of these are unfortunate cracks to have and are better off not created with a perfectly tight fitting nut from the start.
-The reason for these cracks developing is mostly because of environmental wet and dry seasons causing the two different woods to expand and contract.
+A tightly fitted saddle on the sides is not wise and can be seen on many instruments where cracks develop on either side of it.
+These cracks can travel all the way up the instrument along the grain which can cause a sound post crack, if on the treble side, or a crack close to the bass bar on the bass side.
+The reason for these cracks is because of seasonal changes (wet and dry) causing the two different woods to expand and contract.

 For a seemingly insignificant piece of wood, it has its place when looking at, sonic effects and potential damage.